This is #1 in an ever-growing series of answers to frequently-asked questions about touring bikes.

 Rule of thumb: if it feels right now, and it still feels right after a day of riding, and you don’t wake up crippled the following morning, it probably is right – more or less.

-And any adjustment thereafter is likely to be minor and a simple matter of experimental tweakage.
-If you’re starting out from home, and something really is wrong, there’ll be no shortage of bike shops to help make further adjustments.
+And any adjustment thereafter is likely to be minor and a simple matter of experimentation.
+If you’re starting out from home, and something really is wrong, go back to your local bike shop to make further adjustments.
 It won’t be long before you’re married to a bike that’ll serve you for years on end with no further tweaking.

-Saddles can be adjusted fore and aft; stems can be changed out for shorter or longer variants; handlebars can be raised or lowered by various means.
+Saddles can be adjusted fore and aft; stems can be changed out for shorter or longer (or adjustable) variants; handlebars can be raised or lowered by various means.

-The feel of riding a fully‐loaded touring bike is quite different to that of the same bike unloaded, and very different to a bike from a specialist discipline.
+The feel of riding a fully-loaded touring bike is quite different to riding the same bike unloaded, and very different to a bike from a specialist discipline.

-A fully‐loaded tourer will at first feel cumbersome and heavy, but you’ll soon learn that the mark of a well‐designed tourer is its stability under such circumstances; the reassurance you get from the response of your bicycle to the terrain and to your efforts when you’re riding with a full complement of luggage.
+A fully-loaded tourer will at first feel cumbersome and heavy, but you’ll soon learn that the mark of a well-designed tourer is its stability under such circumstances; the reassurance you get from the response of your bicycle to the terrain and to your efforts when you’re riding with a full set of touring panniers.

-Stability under load is mainly a function of frame, fork and rack design.
-Touring bicycles, in general, will have a longer wheelbase, with more distance between the front and rear wheels for increased stability, and often the pedals (and therefore saddle) will be a little lower to the ground, creating a lower centre of gravity – less manoeuvrable in a tight spot, but more reassuring and gentle to ride for a hundred miles a day!
+Stability under load is mainly a function of frame and fork construction and choice of luggage system.
+Touring bicycles, in general, will have a longer wheelbase, with more distance between the front and rear wheels for increased stability.
+Often the pedals (and therefore saddle) will be a little lower to the ground, creating a lower centre of gravity – less manoeuvrable in a tight spot, but more reassuring and gentle to ride for a hundred miles a day!

-Frames built for touring will also reflect the fact that heavy loads will exert unusual forces upon the bike, and thus it is common to find heavier‐duty tubing and joints to make a frame stiffer in the right places and to reinforce vulnerable points.
+Frames built for touring will also reflect the fact that fully-loaded touring panniers will exert unusual forces upon the bike, and thus it is common to find heavier-duty tubing and joints to make a frame stiffer in the right places and to reinforce vulnerable points.

-If, by the way, you don’t know what any of this means, it can be summarised in the slightly obvious sentiment that a good touring bike will be built for the particular demands of touring!
+If, by the way, you don’t know what any of this means, simply know that a good touring bike will be built for the demands of touring!

-When in use, touring bikes therefore rack up distance much more rapidly than almost any other kind of bicycle.
+When in use, touring bikes accumulate distance much more rapidly than almost any other kind of bicycle.
 It is no surprise, then, that primary amongst the qualities of a good touring bike is durability.

-A bicycle ‘manufacturer’ usually manufactures only the frame, after which point the components they attach to it – such as the ubiquitous Shimano gears – are broadly the same between bikes of a particular kind.
+A bicycle ‘manufacturer’ usually manufactures only the frame (and sometimes not even that), after which point the components they attach to it – such as the ubiquitous Shimano chainsets – are broadly the same between bikes of a particular kind.

 So it’s helpful to think of each part performing a specific function in combination with others, and that durability is more about how long an individual part lasts.